thaljef/Dist-Zilla-Chef/README.md

 - CPAN Testers Matrix

-The CPAN Testers Matrix is a website that provides a visual way to determine what Perls/platforms PASSed for a distribution.
+The CPAN Testers Matrix is a website that provides a visual overview of the test results for a distribution on various Perls/platforms.

 [http://matrix.cpantesters.org/?dist=Dist-Zilla-Chef](http://matrix.cpantesters.org/?dist=Dist-Zilla-Chef)